Gijon Asturias, Spain Travel Guide

 EMTUSA buses are generally accessible with ramps and designated spaces for wheelchairs.

-Many public structures and newer sights have ramp entry or elevators, enhancing accessibility.
+Many government buildings and newer attractions have ramp access to elevators, enhancing accessibility.

 Older parts of the city like Cimavilla, with cobblestones and inclines, could be problematic.
 Pre-book specialized accessible taxis if needed.

 Gijón's transport system is straightforward and efficient.
-Whether by bus, taxi, car, or on foot, navigating the city and its surroundings is a smooth experience.
+Whether by bus, taxi, car, or on foot, getting around the city and its surroundings is a smooth experience.

 Plan ahead using available resources to create your travel within Gijón as enjoyable as your stay.